jfeldstein/goodandclean-blog/docs/link-checker.md

 2. Scans all product files and blog posts for Amazon links
 3. Checks each link to verify it's accessible
 4. Automatically retries links that return 5xx errors (server errors)
-5. Generates a report of any problematic links
+5. Generates a comprehensive report of any problematic links
-6. Emails a notification to jfeldstein@gmail.com if issues are found
+6. Emails a detailed notification with all broken links to jfeldstein@gmail.com
-7. Saves a JSON report as a GitHub Actions artifact for reference

 ## How It Works